tweedyf/WorldWideWeb-style/README.md

 ## Why

 For retro fun!
-And because it's actually a really elegant stylesheet.
+And because it's a really elegant stylesheet.

 ## Notes